 - Will interest and fees on the obligations being exchanged into another facility be paid on the effective date of the restructuring or in the ordinary course?

-Join us next time for Part 3 where we discuss when compliance with internal institutional policies can delay an otherwise well implemented distressed transaction.
+See Part 3 where we discuss when compliance with internal institutional policies can delay an otherwise well implemented distressed transaction.